Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/manage/customize-the-app-launcher.md

 ::: moniker-end

-Dans Microsoft 365, vous pouvez rapidement et facilement accéder à vos courriers électroniques, calendriers, documents et applications à l’aide du lanceur d’applications ([en savoir plus](https://support.office.com/article/79f12104-6fed-442f-96a0-eb089a3f476a.aspx)).
-Il s’agit des applications que vous obtenez avec Microsoft 365, ainsi que des applications personnalisées que vous ajoutez à partir de [SharePoint Store](https://support.office.com/article/dd98e50e-d3db-4ecb-9bb7-82b189822d43.aspx) ou [Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).
+Dans Microsoft 365, vous pouvez rapidement et facilement accéder à vos courriers électroniques, calendriers, documents et applications à l’aide du lanceur d’applications ([en savoir plus](https://support.microsoft.com/office/79f12104-6fed-442f-96a0-eb089a3f476a)).
+Il s’agit des applications que vous obtenez avec Microsoft 365, ainsi que des applications personnalisées que vous ajoutez à partir de [SharePoint Store](https://support.microsoft.com/office/dd98e50e-d3db-4ecb-9bb7-82b189822d43) ou [Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).

-Vous pouvez ajouter vos propres vignettes au lanceur d'applications pointant vers des sites SharePoint, des sites externes, des applications existantes, etc. La vignette personnalisée apparaît dans l'onglet **Toutes** les applications du lanceur d'applications.
-Vous pouvez également l'épingler aux applications de l'onglet **Accueil** et inviter vos utilisateurs à faire de même.
-Il sera ainsi plus facile de repérer les sites, les applications et les ressources dont vous avez besoin pour effectuer votre travail.
-Dans l'exemple ci-dessous, une vignette personnalisée nommée « Portail Contoso » permet d'accéder au site intranet SharePoint d'une organisation.
+You can add your own custom tiles to the app launcher that point to SharePoint sites, external sites, legacy apps, and more.
+The custom tile appears under the app launcher's **All** apps, but you can pin it to the **Home** apps and instruct your users to do the same.
+This makes it easy to find the relevant sites, apps, and resources to do your job.
+In the below example, a custom tile called "Contoso Portal" is used to access an organization's SharePoint intranet site.

 ![Lanceur d’applications](../../media/7acc06cc-ac7a-4c6e-8ea7-81570a5bdbab.png)